 The Best Abandoned Places in NYC

-Below, we’ll take a look at eight of the most interesting abandoned places in New York City and what you might expect to encounter if you choose to visit them yourself.
+Below, we’ll take a look at eight of the most interesting abandoned places in NYC, and what you might expect to encounter if you choose to visit them yourself.

 Hart Island (Long Island Sound/Bronx)

 Despite its proximity to the Bronx, this 101-acre island in the western Long Island Sound is relatively unknown by most New Yorkers.
 Though it has no living residents, Hart Island is inhabited by more than one million deceased individuals whose bodies went unclaimed or whose families were unable to pay for funeral costs.

 Before becoming a massive potter’s field, the island housed Confederate prisoners during the Civil War.
 In 1869, New York City took over the site and converted it to a cemetery; for the next century, it was home to a women’s insane asylum, a work camp for juvenile delinquents, a tuberculosis hospital, a quarantine area during the yellow fever epidemic and an overflow zone for Rikers Island inmates.

 The island was briefly used as a Navy barracks during World War II, but returned to the jurisdiction of the New York Department of Corrections in 1946.
 After two decades of housing convicts, it was transformed into a drug rehabilitation center from 1966 to 1976.
 The Department of Corrections ceased its prison operations on the island in 1982, when it was dedicated entirely to burials.

 Today, inmates from Rikers Island perform all burials, maintenance and other labor on Hart Island, including about 2,000 interments per year, roughly one-third of which are stillborn babies and infants.
 Although the site is technically a public burial ground, only family members of those laid to rest on the island are permitted to visit, and even they face a mountain of bureaucratic red tape beforehand.